Glenzocimab

 Actisave study

 Acticor Biotech has launched in 2021 an international adaptive phase 2/3 clinical trial (ACTISAVE [NCT05070260]) to evaluate the efficacy and safety of glenzocimab as an add-on therapy to thrombolysis, with or without mechanical thrombectomy, in the acute phase of Ischemic Stroke.
-The primary objective of ACTISAVE will be to evaluate the efficacy of glenzocimab administered within the first 4.5 hours of symptom onset.
+The primary objective of ACTISAVE was to evaluate the efficacy of glenzocimab administered within the first 4.5 hours of symptom onset.

 AS ADJUNCTIVE THERAPY TO MECHANICAL THROMBECTOMY